jennifert/jekyll-site/README.md

 ###Phase 2:

-Issues have been moved to [Github](https://github.com/jennifert/jekyll-site/issues).
+Upcoming updates and bug fixes have been moved to the GitHub issues functionality.
+[This repository issue log](https://github.com/jennifert/jekyll-site/issues).

 ####Blog to do: